austinfreenet/afn-docs/afn_nextgen_project.md

 We can try to use a [Windows logoff script](https://technet.microsoft.com/en-us/library/cc753583%28v=ws.11%29.aspx) to kill the VM.
 I've [disabled the shutdown menu items](http://mintywhite.com/windows-7/7customization/remove-options-windows-7-shutdown-menu/).
 Now let's add the logoff script.
 I've added a simple logoff.bat that runs `shutdown /p /f`.
 I've take a new VM snapshot with these new changes.
 We need to [hide the "switch user" menu item](http://www.addictivetips.com/windows-tips/how-to-enable-disable-fast-user-switching-in-windows-xp-and-windows-vista/).

+## 2017-3-14

+3 things left on the list:

+   1. get handleclientsession to run on boot
+   2. create app to allow proctors to modify session timeout
+   3. ~~fix the hardware video disabled warning when starting solitare~~

+There's [some indication](https://forums.virtualbox.org/viewtopic.php?f=8&t=62541) that I need to reinstall the guest utils in safe mode to get 3D acceleration to work.
+Ok so when it asks to install WDDM support or basic Direct 3D support, I chose WDDM.
+Solitaire seems to work well now.
+I *didn't* have to install it in safe mode either.

+Let's disable lightdm on boot so that handleclientsession manages it instead:

+    sudo systemctl disable lightdm

+Whoops... wait.
+It looks like we need to [disable `graphical.target`](http://unix.stackexchange.com/a/140551) instead of just disabling lightdm.
+I've reenabled lightdm and instead will mess with graphical.target.

+I'm trying this: `systemctl set-default multi-user.target`

+That worked!

+Let's figure out to run a the handleclientsession.sh shell script as a daemon.